Quantum algorithms for Uhlmann transformation: Main results

 A more formal and technical version of \Cref{infthm:uhlmenn purif query} is provided in \Cref{sec:purif query} as \Cref{thm:Uhlmann alg purif query model}, where the approximation error of the transformation is measured not only by the fidelity difference but also by the diamond norm, in order to evaluate the performance for quantum channels.

 Theorem~\ref{infthm:uhlmenn purif query} states that, by this quantum query algorithm, the Uhlmann transformation is approximately realized with accuracy $\delta$.
 Remarkably, when either $1/s_{\rm min}$ or $r/\delta$ is sufficiently small, for instance, a polynomial in the number of qubits, the algorithm is efficiently implementable with a polynomial number of queries.
-Here, $s_{\rm min}$ and $r$ are related as $r \leq 1/s_{\rm min}$, which follows from the fact that $r s_{\rm min} \leq \rF(\rho^\sA, \sigma^\sA) \leq 1$.
+This implies that our approach achieves an exponential improvement in query and gate costs over the previous approach in Ref.~\cite{metger2023stateqipspace}, which requires exponential costs, $\poly(d_\sA d_\sB, 1/\delta)$.
+We will discuss comparison in detail in \Cref{sec:comparison with state tom}.

 This algorithm is a query algorithm.
 However, if quantum circuit descriptions of the unitaries $U_\rho^{\sA\sB}$ and $U_\sigma^{\sA\sB}$ are given, in other words, if one can implement $U_\rho^{\sA\sB}$, $U_\sigma^{\sA\sB}$, their inverses on one's own, the circuit complexity, the total number of one- and two-qubit gates required in the algorithm, is evaluated as